Tongue thrust is preventable condition that often develops during infancy or childhood.

 It can also cause long-term damage to your speaking ability, and create a lisp over certain sounds.

 There are many different healthcare professionals who can diagnose tongue thrust.

-This list usually includes general practitioners, pediatricians, dentists, orthodontists, and of course, Austin speech therapists.
+This list usually includes general practitioners, pediatricians, dentists, orthodontists, and of course, speech pathologists.